nateberkopec/rails_lightweight_stack/presentation/presentation.md

 * Express: 4,974 commits and 165 contributors
 * Ruby: 38,223 commits and 38 (?) contributors

+^ I want to use 10 years, 50,000 commits, and 2,500 contributors in production ^ I also don't want it to feel bloated

 ---

 > "Rails will become more modular, starting with a rails-core, and including the ability to opt in or out of specific components."
 -- Yehuda Katz, 2008

+^ History lesson!
+^ Rails 3 release in August 2010

+---

+> All forward progress stalled for nearly two years, it's *still* slower than Rails 2, Bundler is a nightmare, Node.js won -- Jeremy Ashkenas, 2012

+^ Its not slower anymore, bundler is awesome
+^ but he's right about forward progress

 ---